th-we/deskflow-wiki/Code-Style.md

     1. The Ui Form SHALL be a private member of the class using
     1. The variable name SHALL be `ui`
 1. Ui Forms should never have connections internally
-1. When editing ui files take extra care to not accidentally change item sizes 1.When editing ui files take extra care to not accidentally change the current item on container based widgets.
+1. When editing ui files take extra care to not accidentally change
+   1. item sizes
+   1. the current item on container based widgets.

 ### Qt Type Prefix scheme
   - `label`  QLabels that are  a static label